Eritrea: Antiquity

-Kingdom of D'mt
+D'mt

 Dʿmt was a kingdom that existed from the tenth to fifth centuries BC in what is now Eritrea and northern Ethiopia.
 Given the presence of a massive temple complex at Yeha, this area was most likely the kingdom's capital.
 Qohaito, often identified as the town of Koloe in the Periplus of the Erythraean Sea, as well as Matara were important ancient Dʿmt kingdom cities in southern Eritrea.

 The realm developed irrigation schemes, used plows, grew millet, and made iron tools and weapons.
 After the fall of Dʿmt in the fifth century BC, the plateau came to be dominated by smaller successor kingdoms.
 This lasted until the rise of one of these polities during the first century, the Kingdom of Aksum, which was able to reunite the area.

 Kingdom of Aksum

 The Kingdom of Aksum (or Axum) was a trading empire centered in Eritrea and northern Ethiopia.
 It existed from approximately 100–940 AD, growing from the proto-Aksumite Iron Age period around the fourth century BC to achieve prominence by the first century AD.

 According to the medieval Liber Axumae (Book of Aksum), Aksum's first capital, Mazaber, was built by Itiyopis, son of Cush.
 The capital was later moved to Axum in northern Ethiopia.
 The kingdom used the name "Ethiopia" as early as the fourth century.

 The Aksumites erected a number of large stelae, which served a religious purpose in pre-Christian times.
 One of these granite columns, the Obelisk of Aksum, is the largest such structure in the world, standing at 90 ft.
 Under Ezana (fl.
 320–360), Aksum later adopted Christianity.

-Christianity was the first world religion to be adopted in modern Eritrea and the oldest monastery in the country Debre Sina was built during the fourth century.
-It is one of the oldest monasteries in Africa and the world.
-Debre Libanos, the second oldest monastery, was said to have been founded in the late fifth or early sixth century.
+Christianity was the first world religion to be adopted in modern Eritrea.
+The oldest monastery, Debre Sina, dates back to the fourth century, and Debre Libanos was built in the late fifth or early sixth century.
 Originally located in the village of Ham, it was moved to an inaccessible location on the edge of a cliff below the Ham plateau.
 Its church contains the Golden Gospel, a metal-covered bible dating to the thirteenth century during which Debre Libanos was an important seat of religious power.

 In the seventh century AD, early Muslims from Mecca, at least companions of the Islamic prophet Muhammad, sought refuge from Qurayshi persecution by travelling to the kingdom, a journey known in Islamic history as the First Hijrah.
-They reportedly built the first African mosque, that is the Mosque of the Companions, Massawa.
+They reportedly built the first African mosque, that is the Mosque of the Companions in Massawa.

 The kingdom is mentioned in the Periplus of the Erythraean Sea as an important market place for ivory, which was exported throughout the ancient world.
 At the time, Aksum was ruled by Zoskales, who also governed the port of Adulis.
 The Aksumite rulers facilitated trade by minting their own Aksumite currency.